Setting out vision for future ties, Britain's May presses Brexit plans

 “What we’ve heard so far from other leaders and from Brussels is actually a positive response that this is a proposal that we can sit down and start increasing the pace of the negotiations,” May said.

-“At every stage through these negotiations people have cast doubt as to whether we are going to achieve what we want to achieve, and at every stage we have done so.”

-Additional reporting by William James in Brussels, Editing by Janet Lawrence
+Additional reporting by William James in Brussels, Editing by Janet Lawrence and Jon Boyle